MetroSynth/DBRS_assessment01/readme.md

 >Consider only the 10 most common overall complaint types.
 For the 10 most populous zip codes, how many of each of those 10 types were there in 2017?

 **PROCEDURE:**
+I extracted a set of all unique zip codes appearing in the data and merged them with the population data from a local file.
+Next I joined these zip codes and populations with their respective complaint records.
+I then summed the top record counts for each, grouped on their zip code, and returned the resultant dataframe to the user.
+The findings are displayed below:

 <table border="1" class="dataframe">
   <thead>